Consultant ENT & Sleep Surgeon

 Reviewer for Medical Research Journals

-Vik Veer is a dedicated reviewer for several esteemed medical journals.
-Committed to contributing to the advancement of medical research and knowledge, his expertise is recognised by his role as a reviewer for the following medical research journals:
+Vik Veer is a dedicated reviewer for several esteemed medical journals, contributing to the advancement of medical research and knowledge.

 -